No tour escort; explore at your own pace

 Day 1: Depart USA.
 Your exciting journey to Greece begins this evening as you check in for your overnight flight.

 Day 2: Athens.
 You'll be met by our representative and then escorted to your hotel, centrally located near Constitution Square and the famous Plaka (Old Town).
 Athens, the birthplace of western civilization, once hailed as the Paris of the Mediterranean, is now a bustling modern city, a colorful tapestry of eastern and western influences, full of outdoor cafes, pedestrian streets, parks and gardens, street bazaars, dilapidated mansions and ancient ruins.
 Accommodations: Royal Olympic Hotel or similar.

 This evening, arrive at the gorgeous island of Mykonos.
 Enjoy an independent stroll through Mykonos town with its labyrinth of winding alleyways and whitewashed buildings, basket-laden donkeys, cascading geraniums and upscale shops and cafés.
-Accommodations: MV Olympia.
+Accommodations: Celestyal Olympia.
 Breakfast, lunch & dinner provided.

 Day 4: Kusadasi, Turkey & Patmos, Greece.
 Arrive in Kusadasi, Turkey this morning.
 Just ten kilometers from the port is the ancient city of Ephesus, where you'll find an archeological site that ranks among the wonders of the world.
 Explore this fascinating town where history truly comes to life on an optional excursion that includes the Great Theatre of Ephesus, which had a capacity of 25,000 people, and the Library of Celsus dating from 135 A.D.